exabugs/dynamodb-client/docs/SHADOW_CONFIG.md

 **Solutions**:

-1. Verify `SHADOW_CONFIG` environment variable is set
+1. Check Lambda logs for errors
-2. Check config is properly base64-encoded
+2. Verify field values are not null/undefined
-3. Verify field names match schema definition
+3. Verify field names don't start with `__`
-4. Check Lambda logs for errors
+4. Check DynamoDB table for shadow records

 ### Sorting Not Working